hibbitts-design/.github/profile/README.md

 <h1>Your Markdown, Published Your Way: Open-Source Docsify &amp; Grav&nbsp;Projects</h1>

-## Hello there, and welcome to open publishing 👋🏼
+## A few open-source tools for turning Markdown into websites 👋🏼

 ### Recent Highlights